Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-dashboard.md

 ## packetery-module-dashboard: public interface

-packetery-module-dashboard exposes the page and the builder of its steps.
+packetery-module-dashboard exposes the page, the builder of its steps, the step object and the shipping zone check that the dashboard widget of the plugin uses.

 | Member | Signature / path | Behaviour | Anchor |
 |---|---|---|---|